Tamburasca/BirdsongSpectrogram/README.md

 constantly being updated as the audio signal is streaming in.
 The update interval can be adjusted through hotkeys ctrl-j or ctrl-k.
-However, the low limit is determined by MATPLOTLIB to update the spectrogram. ctrl-x and ctrl-y discontinue and exit the stream, respectively, ESC to resume.
+However, the low limit is determined by MATPLOTLIB to update the spectrogram. ctrl-x and ctrl-y stop/resume and exit the stream, respectively.
 The time series in the upper subplot can be toggled off/on by pressing ctrl-v.
 The sample rate, the sample width
 (no of samples of each slice) for the FFT, and the overlap of the slices